dkallen78/ESP32-Cheap-Yellow-Display/README.md

 - 320 x 240 LCD Display (2.8")
 - Touch Screen (Resistive)
 - USB for powering and programming
+- SD Card Slot
+- LED
-- SD Card Slot, LED and some additional pins broken out
+- additional GPIO pins broken out

 ## Who is it good for?